 While cats have remarkable visual abilities, the way they see fire differs from that of humans.
 They may not see the vibrant colors or intricate details of flames, but they are highly sensitive to movement and changes in light.
 In addition, their visual prowess and keen senses make them intriguing observers of this natural phenomenon.

-May not see the same way as humans, but their ability to detect movement, sensitivity to changes in light, and exceptional night vision allow them to explore and enjoy the world around them!
+Cats may not see the same way as humans, but their ability to detect movement, sensitivity to changes in light, and exceptional night vision still enable them to explore and enjoy the world around them!